-As of February 23, 2022, approximately 41.1% of our outstanding common stock was owned by the Trusts and approximately 50.8% of our outstanding common stock was held by the Trusts and other entities owned or controlled by members of Mr. Hays' family.
-As a result, the Trusts and these other entities have the power to indirectly control decisions such as whether to issue additional shares or declare and pay dividends and can control matters requiring shareholder approval, including the election of directors and the approval of significant corporate matters such as change of control transactions.
+As of February 13, 2024, approximately 38.6% of our outstanding common stock was owned by the Trusts and approximately 46.2% of our outstanding common stock was held by the Trusts and other entities controlled by trustees or special power holders for the benefit of members of Mr. Hays' family.
+As a result, the Trusts and these other entities, through the trustees or special power holders, have the power to indirectly control decisions such as whether to issue additional shares or declare and pay dividends and can control matters requiring shareholder approval, including the election of directors and the approval of significant corporate matters such as change of control transactions.
 The effects of such influence could be to delay or prevent a change of control of the Company unless the terms are approved by the Trusts and these other entities.